 25) Muhammara Bowl

-Muhammara is a mixture of roasted red peppers and walnuts that incorporates a sweet smokiness and richness.
-Use it as the main sauce and then add chicken or chickpeas for additional protein.
-When combined with a grain like bulgur or quinoa, they transform your dish into a full-blown power bowl.
-A small drizzle of pomegranate molasses would bring out the traditional sweet and tart essence of the dip.
+Muhammara is a sauce made of roasted red peppers and walnuts resulting in a rich sweet and smoky flavor.
+Use it as a main sauce and add chicken or chickpeas for more protein.
+When combined with bulgur or quinoa, they make the dish a power bowl.
+A small drizzle of pomegranate molasses would emphasize the traditional sweet and tart flavor found in the dip.

 The kit that turns a fridge of leftovers into a real Mediterranean bowl.
 Affiliate links: if you buy through them, HomeViable earns a small commission at no extra cost to you.